Colicky babies cry excessively and inconsolably. But what is colic, really? And what causes it?

 But these cut-offs are rather arbitrary, and they result in a great many babies getting labeled as “colicky.”
 For example, some studies of Western babies estimate that up to 40% of young babies meet the Wessel criteria (Soltis 2004)!

-To me, a better marker of colic is that the colicky baby’s cries are very hard to stop.
+But to me, a better marker of colic is that the colicky baby’s cries are very hard to stop.

 Several Western studies bear this out.
 Colicky babies don’t cry more frequently than other babies do.
 But once they get started, they take much more time to quiet down (Barr 1998).